 2. Improve skin health and natural glow

-Reef-friendly sunscreens are better for your skin.
-That is because reef-friendly sunscreens generally exclude harsh chemicals such as benzophenones, parabens, and other skin irritants that are also environmental pollutants.
+They are better for your skin.
+That is because reef friendly sunscreens generally exclude harsh chemicals such as benzophenones, parabens, and other skin irritants that are also environmental pollutants.
 A healthy, hydrated skin will cope better to sun exposure and naturally build a healthy glow.
-Reef-safe sunscreens using zinc oxide in particular, provide excellent broad-spectrum protection while enhancing skin function.
+Sunscreens using zinc oxide in particular, provide excellent broad-spectrum protection while enhancing skin function.
 Zinc oxide is also effective for healing the skin.
 It can be used to heal wounds, reduce the tenderness associated with sunburns and soften chapped skin.
 It is sometimes used as an acne treatment - it is believed to reduce the appearance of blemishes and reduce skin irritation and inflammation, reducing the number and severity of acne breakouts.
 Most mineral sunscreens will contain nourishing oil to improve emollience and product consistence, further helping skin response with UV-stress.

 3. Pregnancy-safe and suitable for sensitive skin & children